Open Access Fund Program

 The Health Sciences Library's Open Access Fund is for students and early career professionals.
 The award can be used to pay for the entire cost of the "author/article processing charge" (APC) for fully open access journals (see examples below).
 This policy for fully OA journals is new with the Spring round.
 For hybrid journals, the award will pay up to $1000.

-For students and early career professionals the award up to $1000 can be used to pay for the “author processing charge” (APC) that many open access journals require.
-These journals allow authors to distribute their intellectual property without any restrictions, and usually permit them to retain copyright ownership.
+Open Access journals allow authors to distribute their intellectual property without any restrictions, and usually permit them to retain copyright ownership.
+Hybrid journals are not open access but allow authors to pay the APC in order to make their article openly accessible.
 In contrast to the traditional journal model in which the author is restricted from distributing her work and the reader has to pay to access it (via subscriptions), in the OA model the author pays to publish his work and readers have no limitations to access it.